 Artificial Intelligence (AI) advancements have begun to transform social interaction and business operations.
 Such rapid transformations beg the question: How do these innovations affect the existing digital inequities that separate those with access to the technology from those without?
 How do we bridge that divide?
 On October 24th, we explored the impact of AI with experts in AI social work research, workforce development, and digital equity community advocacy.

 Race and Digital Inequity: The Impact on Poor Communities of Color

 Digital inequity continues to perpetuate intergenerational poverty among poor communities of color by disenfranchising them, limiting their access to health care and education, and stifling economic opportunity and growth.
 Black and Latino students are 30% to 40% more likely to have limited access to the internet, while 68% of Americans living on rural tribal lands don’t have access to broadband.
 On September 23rd, our program featured extraordinary digital equity leaders who explored the intersectionality of the digital divide and the racism entrenched in this issue.

 Digital Divide: Yesterday, Today, and Tomorrow

 This program focused on building a foundation for in-depth understanding of national, state and local contexts and precedents in digital (in)equity, and introducing attendees to ongoing initiatives combatting the COVID-19 crisis and its effects on our country and society.

-Stronger Together: The Role of Cross-Sector Parnerships in Digital Equity
+Stronger Together: The Role of Cross-Sector Partnerships in Digital Equity

-This focused on deepening our understanding of how effective public-private partnerships can be designed and implemented to excellence, specifically at the local and regional levels.
-Subject matter experts from government and digital equity practitioners who shared case studies of proven models and solutions implemented both in-state and around the country.
+Subject matter experts focused on deepening our understanding of how effective public-private partnerships can be designed and implemented, specifically at the local and regional levels.
+They shared both case studies and proven solutions.

 Education Trust West